Mason10198/SkywarnPlus/README.md

 A workaround called `SupermonCompat` was added to SkywarnPlus so that the alert titles would still be displayed in Supermon.
 This feature simply adds alert titles to `/tmp/AUTOSKY/warnings.txt` so that Supermon versions 6.1 - 7.4 can display them.

 ## Supermon 2

+> [!IMPORTANT]
+> You will still need to add your location info to `/usr/local/sbin/node_info.ini` for Supermon2 to display the correct weather information.

 A completely separate version of Supermon, called Supermon 2, was also written with the intention of ingesting alert titles from AUTOSKY.
 Supermon 2 operates differently from its predecessors.
 It reads the Asterisk channel variables for each node and places those variables into the Node Information section.
 These variables are always empty when Asterisk first starts up.
 To address this, Supermon 2 includes a script called `ast_var_update.sh`.

 ### ast_var_update.sh